Opeyemi-Bamidele/shm-vibration-anomaly-detection/README.md

-(row/column axis confusion when slicing, `array[:, :1]` vs `array[:, 0]` producing a column-vector instead of a flat vector and silently breaking a matrix multiplication, `list.append()` returning `None` and overwriting the list it was called on) — these are noted here deliberately, since debugging one's own mistakes was as important to understanding the method as the final working code.
+(row/column axis confusion when slicing, `array[:, :1]` vs `array[:, 0]` producing a column-vector instead of a flat vector and silently breaking a matrix multiplication, `list.append()` returning `None` and overwriting the list it was called on), these are noted here deliberately, since debugging one's own mistakes was as important to understanding the method as the final working code.